-Project Name: Lorton Community Center Supervisor District: Mount Vernon New Facility or Renovation: New Facility Total Project Estimate (ENSNI): \$17,200,000 Year Last Renovated: N/A Year Constructed: New
+Project Name: Lorton Community Center Supervisor District: Mount Vernon New Facility or Renovation: New Facility Total Project Estimate (ENSNI): \$18,000,000 Year Last Renovated: N/A Year Constructed: New

-The proposed Lorton Community Center (LCC) has been part of the 5-year Capital Improvement Plan since FY 2007.
-The facility would include a community center, the Lorton Community Action Center and the Lorton Senior Center, both currently housed in leased space that is scheduled to expire in 2018.
-A feasibility study was completed in FY 2008 based upon the pre-existing Lorton Library site.
+The proposed Lorton Community Center (LCC) would include a community center, the Lorton Community Action Center and the Lorton Senior Center.
+The Lorton Senior Center is currently housed in leased space that is scheduled to expire in 2018.
+A feasibility study was completed in FY 2008 and locates the Lorton Community Action at the pre-existing Lorton Library site.
 This location, combined with the planned co-location of services within the community center facility, aligns with the county's strategic efforts in developing and promoting multi-service sites.
 In addition, targeted youth programming is in great demand in the Lorton area and the presence of a community center would help meet that need.
 The facility is proposed to include a 2 story, 32,900 square foot building with 214 parking spaces to serve both the existing library and new community center.
 The Center would also include 1.5 acres of open play space to support the community center and an outdoor plaza to be shared between library and community center patrons.
-Based on the recognized opportunity presented by existing facilities and infrastructure located at the Lorton Arts Foundation (LAF), the Board of Supervisors has directed staff to evaluate County space needs that would fit with available infrastructure at LAF.
-Staff has been requested to do a thorough evaluation and update of these options and any other alternatives that may be viable and provide the Board of Supervisors with a summary of the findings including recommendations for site locations, funding and timelines in FY 2014.

-The Lorton Senior Center and Lorton Community Action Center are both currently operating in leased space.
-Both staffing and operational expenses may be required for the new Lorton Community Center.
+Both staffing and operational expenses will be required for the new Lorton Community Center.